anveshdamulur/red-acre-tech-assignment/README.md

 * 'Lunch -> Office'
 * 'Office -> House'

-## Development server
+## Front-End

 Run `npm start` for a dev server.
 Navigate to [localhost](http://localhost:4200/).
 The app will automatically reload if you change any of the source files.

-## Build
+## Back-End: Express Server

-Run `nx build my-app` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Run `nx serve express-app` to run the server.

+>Note: Run the back-end and front-end server to get the app working

 ## Running unit tests

 Run `npm test` to execute the unit tests via [Jest](https://jestjs.io).

-## Running end-to-end tests

-Run `ng e2e my-app` to execute the end-to-end tests via [Cypress](https://www.cypress.io).

-Run `nx affected:e2e` to execute the end-to-end tests affected by a change.